 The results are quarterly.
-Each quarter consists in 13 reference weeks.
+Each quarter consists in 13 (or 14) reference weeks.
 The sample is representative of the French population each quarter.

-The sample of the new quarterly survey is made with geographical delimited areas (aires).
-From a theoretical point of view, the sampling method consists in a stratification of Metropolitan France in 189 strata (21 French regions x 9 types of urban units), and a first stage sampling of areas in each stratum (with different probabilities, average sampling rate = 1/600).
-Areas contain about 20 dwellings, and among them only dwellings which are main residences are surveyed.
+The sample is composed of clusters of dwellings.
+From a theoretical point of view, the sampling method consists in a stratification of Metropolitan France in 189 strata (21 French regions x 9 types of urban units), and a first stage sampling of PSUs in each stratum (with different probabilities proportional to number of dwellings).
+PSUs comprise at least 120 dwellings.
+A second stage sampling is a sampling of areas comprising between 120 and 240 dwellings.
+Clusters of about 20 dwellings are sampled in the areas and among them only dwellings which are main residences are surveyed.

 The base used for the sample is the Population Census of 1999.
-New dwellings (constructed between the date of the Census and the date of the survey) in the areas are listed by the surveyor at the time of the survey.
-If the area contains less than 10 new dwellings, all of them are surveyed; if the area contains between 10 and 40 new dwellings, 10 of them are surveyed (srs); if the area contains more than 40 new dwellings, a quarter of them are surveyed (srs).
+New dwellings (constructed between the date of the Census and the date of the survey) in the areas are listed by the interviewer at the time of the survey.
+If the area contains less than 10 new dwellings, all of them are surveyed ; if the area contains between 10 and 40 new dwellings, 10 of them are surveyed (srs) ; if the area contains more than 40 new dwellings, a quarter of them are surveyed (srs).